gauravsorte/blog_website_/README.md

 # blog_website_
-This is bloging website build using HTMl, CSS, Bootstrap, Python, Flask
+This is bloging website build using HTMl, CSS, Bootstrap, Flask as backend.